Alex Nicholson (fighter): Professional boxing

 Nicholson made his professional boxing debut in 2015, a KO win.
 He fought again two months later and lost via KO to Simon Kean.

 Personal life

-Nicholson has a son, Odin (born 2017) with fellow mixed martial artist Hannah Goldy.
+Nicholson has a son with fellow mixed martial artist Hannah Goldy.

 In 2016, Nicholson faced criticism for the racially-charged comments he made while cornering teammate Mike Perry in his bout against South Korean fighter Hyun Gyu Lim.
 During the fight, Nicholson was recorded shouting "He [Lim] can't even open his motherfucking eyes."
 The UFC issued a formal statement that any future racially derogatory remarks by Nicholson "could result in a suspension from competition, or termination of his contract."
 Prior to the fight, Nicholson made a Facebook post where he referred to Lim as "dung him Kong Jung foo" and claimed Perry would "rip [Lim's] limbs off."